Our 2025 plan is a 10 year plan in order to achieve our financial independence. There are two important parts to this plan:

 The first five years of following this plan, our spending has been closer to an average of $52,000 (CAD) annually.

 We have decided to use the 4% safe withdrawal rate in order to determine how much our total investments need to be worth in order to have a growth allowing us to cover our cost of living for the rest of our lives.

 This rule originates from an article informally entitled the Trinity Study, that was published in 1998 in the American Association of Individual Investors Journal by three finance professors at the Trinity University.
 The authors of the study used different composition of a retirement portfolio and different withdrawal rates, based on market data of 1925 to 1995, in order to determine the probability that assets remain in the portfolio after 30 years, despite a constant withdrawal rate over that period whether the market does well or poorly.
 In brief, the 4% rule comes from one of the scenarios that showed there was very little risk of running out of investments from a portfolio composed of stocks and bonds.

 Lots of people have used the parameters of the Trinity study in order to examine the 4% safe withdrawal rate and I hope to write a more detailed article on this subject in the future.
 In short, we have chosen this rule for our 2025 plan in order to determine the total investments we would need to have to consider ourselves financially independent.

 We do not include the value of our house in our investment assets because we plan to have it paid off completely before quitting our jobs and plan to continue living in it when we retire.
 Therefore, the cost of our mortgage is also not included in our spending.

 Update February 2017:

 We have decided to take some money out of our TFSAs in order to fully pay off our remaining mortgage!
 Click here to find out how we accomplished paying off a mortgage of a little over $150 000 in 4 years.
-I will soon write a detailed article on why we decided to do this.

 You can find all our progress updates here.